 salt & pepper – to taste

-Gypsy Note: We like a well sauced, but not gooey mac & cheese, so we often have about a 1/2 cup of mornay leftover from this recipe (which we then use in other applications in the next few days I.e: Croque Monsieur).
-Suit yourself, add less or more for the prefect mac & cheese for your tastes.
+We like a well sauced, but not gooey, mac & cheese.
+So we often have about a 1/2 cup of cheese sauce leftover from this recipe (which we then use in other applications in the next few days I.e: Croque Monsieur).
+Suit yourself, add less or more for the perfect mac & cheese for your tastes.